- Blog homepage

 PRO TIP: Ship your skis and snowboard ahead of travel.
 We did not do this.
 The image of six people navigating one of the world's busiest train stations with oversized ski bags and roller luggage is funny in retrospect but could've been easily avoided.
 Japan's ski shipping services are efficient and affordable.
 Build one extra day between your gear's arrival and your own.
 Do yourself the favor.

 By the time we arrived at the chalets, roughly 24 hours had passed since leaving home.
-We crashed hard, which as jet lag strategies go, is highly effective.
+We crashed hard, which, as jet lag strategies go, is highly effective.

 I will be honest: I have read that the snow monkeys were overhyped, and I also have a personal reservation about animal tourism.
-Jigokudani Park and our tour guide put both of those concerns to rest immediately.
+Jigokudani Monkey Park and our tour guide put both of those concerns to rest immediately.

 Here is what the day looks like:

 The tour is a full day and is worth every moment.
-If you are building a Japan ski itinerary, do not skip this.
+If you are building a Japan ski trip itinerary, do not skip this.

 Hakuba Valley is the ideal base for a Japan ski trip.
 It is a quintessential ski town surrounded by ten different ski resorts, each with its own distinct feel, all accessible by shuttle or bus on a single lift pass.
 Whether your group is split between beginners and experts, laid-back cruisers and backcountry seekers, everyone finds their mountain.
-After the lifts close, Hakuba delivers on the après front too — bars, izakayas, restaurants, and lively après spots fill the town.
+After the lifts close, Hakuba Valley delivers on the party front too — bars, izakayas, restaurants and lively après spots fill the town.
 Many lodging options in the area are ski-in ski-out for Happo-One, one of the valley's biggest resorts.

-Who is Hakuba Valley for?
+Who is Hakuba Valley skiing for?

 Where we stayed: Phoenix Chalets

 Our hosts set us up with two different chalets, although this neighborhood had many to choose from.
-Here is what to know:

 Perfect for groups, couples or families.
-Hotel options are also available in town depending on your group's preference.
+Hotel options are also available in town, depending on your group's preference.

 PRO TIP: Marillen Restaurant and Bar is a must for dinner.
 Yes, we were genuinely shocked to find a delicious German meal deep in the Japanese Alps.
+The Japanese really know how to nail other cuisines.

 Who is Shiga Kogen for?